phillips109/tax-bash/README.md

 allows him to add or remove forms from his return without one form impinging on any other.
 (This behavior is made possible by the use of Xsl as the backend calculating language.)

+## See CONTRIBUTING.md for directions to run the program to calculate your taxes.
+## See CONTRIBUTING.md for directions to download Formfactory to your computer.
+## See the following for directions to use Formfactory to create form for the program to offer.

 ## Formfactory
 FormFactory is a program to create the forms that comprise the Tax-bash program.
 Creation of a form consists of several steps.
 Doing this does not require any programming.
 The user simply follows the steps indicated by the main menus.